 Picnic or BBQ

-There are free gas barbecues on the foreshore and Gabbadah Park, or take a picnic to eat on the grassed area of the foreshore.
+There are free gas barbecues on the foreshore and at Gabbadah Park, or you can take a picnic to eat on the foreshore.

 Guilderton Country Club